davidhu34/Algorithm_Final_STA/README.md

 ## How to Compile

--   Type `make`.
+Type `make`.

--   You can choose between optimize or debug version in Makefile.
+You can choose between optimize or debug version in Makefile.
+Remember to clear all files before you switch.

 ## How to Run

--   See sypnosis.
+See sypnosis.

 ## How to Test

+To run unit test, type `make -f Maketest`, then run `bin/unit_test`.

+To run integration test, see scripts under `test/scripts`.